 How can you eliminate bullet points to create compelling slides that help presenters get your message across?

 Even with the best messaging in the world, if your presenters can’t get your point across you’re in trouble.
 Bullet points don’t work, because the audience will ignore your presenters while they read the slides, then switch off.
 Slides that look good on SlideShare don’t work because they are self-explanatory and make your sales people unnecessary.
 ‘Death by PowerPoint’ is no way to sell.
-What visuals will help your presenters communicate your messages, without making them surplus to requirements?
-Great slide design is key.
+What visuals will help your presenters communicate your message, without making them surplus to requirements?
+Great slide design is key – read our how-to on great visual slides here.

 How can you make sure your presenters actually adopt your new sales presentation?